 The research of Stephen Porges, PhD has re-envisioned the conventional notion of the two branch ANS (“fight/flight” vs. “rest/rebuild”) and replaced it with a new concept, the “Polyvagal Theory”.
-BaseD on his findings, he named a new branch of the ANS (hence the term ‘poly’-vagal), which he has called the Social Nervous system, made up of a bunch of cranial nerves: nerves than innervate the eyes, ears, nose, mouth, face and hands.
+Based on his findings, he named a new branch of the ANS (hence the term ‘poly’-vagal), which he has called the Social Nervous system, made up of a bunch of cranial nerves: nerves than innervate the eyes, ears, nose, mouth, face and hands.

-These nerves bring us information about our experience and the world around us: they facilitate our sight, hearing, and sensory recognition and experience of taste, touch and smell and hugely impacted by sensory and social interaction.
+These nerves bring us information about our experience and the world around us: they facilitate our sight, hearing, and sensory recognition and experience of taste, touch and smell and are hugely impacted by sensory and social interaction.
 All of the Cranial Nerves play roles in the Social NS, but the primary nerves of the Social NS are the Vagus, Trigeminal, Facial and Glossopharyngeal nerves.

 This new understanding has profound implications for healthcare, as well as relationships, sports, yoga and meditation, education, the workplace, social and environmental justice movements, and other areas of life.
 (Are you as excited about this as these fellows?!):